 Keeping Your Relationship Strong After the Birth of Your Baby

-In the midst of all the excitement of planning for a new baby, many couples don't think ahead about the adjustments that parenting brings.
+In the midst of all the excitement of planning for a new baby, many couples may not think ahead about the adjustments that parenting brings.
 It is common for relationships to become tense in the first few months after a baby is born.
-Like other types of stress, the stress of caring for a new baby can build or destroy a couple's relationship.
+Like other types of stress, the stress of caring for a new baby can build or damage a couple's relationship.
 A new addition to the family poses a number of challenges, including changes in roles, dealing with unfamiliar tasks, physical and emotional exhaustion, and shifting attention away from the partner and toward the baby.
 As a result of these challenges, open and caring communication among partners becomes essential.

 Sexual DifficultiesSexual difficulties are common after the birth of a baby.
 Such difficulties may include:

 - One or both partners feeling so tired that they have littleinterest in sex

 - One partner having more interest in sex than the other